vishvAsa/sanskrit/vyAkaraNam/whitney/15_Chapter_XI_AORIST_SYSTEMS.md

 already given, we find vocā (1st sing, impv.) and vocāti, vocāvahāi;
 voces, voceya, vocemahi; vocatāt (2d sing.), vocatu, vocatam, vocata.

 b\.
-Of the stem neça from √naç only neçat occurs.
+Of the stem neśa from √naś only neśat occurs.

 c\.
-The root çās (as in some of its present forms: 639) is weakened to çiṣ, and makes açiṣam.
+The root śās (as in some of its present forms: 639) is weakened to śiṣ, and makes aśiṣam.

 855\.
 Isolated forms which have more or less completely the aspect of indicative presents are made in the oldest language from some roots